fluxcd/flagger/docs/gitbook/usage/metrics.md

     ) * 100
 ```

-The above template is for gPRC services instrumented with [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus).
+The above template is for gRPC services instrumented with [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus).

 ### Datadog